litterbox-sf-fall/blocs_procs_n_lamdbas/README.md

 #Procs, Blocks, and Lamdas

 ##Intro
-In javascript we were creating functions which we could pass in as arguments.
-In ruby we can do that as well.
+In JavaScript we were creating functions which we could pass in as arguments.
+In Ruby we can do that as well.

 ```
 def one
 	return 1
 end
 ```
-Let say we want to pass in the above function `one` to another function.
+Let's say we want to pass in the above function `one` to another function.
-If we say `x = one` x will not be equal to a method, but rather the value 1. `x.class => Fixnum < Integer`
+If we say `x = one`, x will not be equal to a method, but rather the value 1.
+Remember, in Ruby this is equivalent to `x = one()`.

 Clearly we need another way to do this.
 As a result we have to find a way to pass in a block a code.
 What is a block though?